SpecDriven/specs-insurance/README.md

-# data-insurance
+# Property and Casualty Insurance Company Specifications
-Data dir for car insurance company spec.
+Data dir for SpecDrivenApp